 Both the sponsor and the household member(s) will need to sign the I-864A.
 The sponsor will attach Form I-864A to the main Form I-864 as part of the immigrant's green card application.

 If the household member whose income is being counted is also the immigrant him or herself, who happens to be working legally in the U.S., that person does not need to sign Form I-864A unless agreeing to support immigrating children as well.

-Part 2: This part is filled in and signed by the sponsor.
+Part 2: This part is to be filled in and signed by the main sponsor, who will be filling out the Form I-864 Affidavit of Support.
 Self-explanatory.

-Part 3: This is filled in and signed by the household member.
+Part 3: This is to be filled in and signed by the household member.
 Self-explanatory.